-- When contract note and funds are received by the bank from the broker, the bank will calculate the profit/loss on the transaction and deduct the applicable long term/short term tax and credit the balance amount in your bank ledger.
-This generally takes about 2 working days on receipt of contract note and funds from the broker.
+When contract note and funds are received by the bank from the broker, the bank will calculate the profit/loss on the transaction and deduct the applicable long term/short term tax and credit the balance amount in your bank ledger.
+This generally takes 1 working day on receipt of contract note and funds from the broker.

 Which transactions cannot be funded from a PIS account?

 The following transactions cannot be funded from the PIS Bank account.
 It has to be funded from the Non PIS or the Savings bank account.

 Investments in MF

 Payments for Promoter's share holding

 Payments for non-brokerage charges including demat.

 Yes, investments in NRE mode are subject to limitations fixed in pursuant to SEBI guidelines.
 This is basically to monitor Foreign Investment limits in listed companies.
 Hence, the stocks where such limits are already hit or close to be hit, are restricted for fresh investments in NRE account.
 The list of such stocks are released by the Exchange from time to time.

 You may however invest in any stock without any restriction in a NRO account.

 Added to this, you will also not be able to make Intraday trades, Buy Today and Sell Tomorrow (BTST) and funding transactions as these are not allowed in NRE mode.
 These are however, open for NRO accounts